redhaanggara21/redhaanggara21/README.md

-### Thanks so much for coming here, hope everything will be gratefull 👋
+### Thanks so much for coming here 👋

-- 🌱 I’m currently try to learning deepest architecture
+- 🌱 I’m currently try to learning ...
 - 📫 How to reach me: redhabayuanggara@gmail.com
 - ⚡ Fun fact: im happy to join any else things, as much as that is super cool